Maryland Route 464: Route description

 MD 464 begins at an intersection with MD 17 and MD 79 (Petersville Road) just north of the boundary between the town of Brunswick and the village of Rosemont.
 MD 17 heads west as Burkittsville Road and south as Petersville Road into Brunswick.
 MD 464 heads southeast as two-lane undivided Souder Road between residential subdivisions and farmland and enters the town of Brunswick.
 At its intersection with Ninth Avenue and Cummings Drive west of Brunswick High School, the state highway turns northeast onto Point of Rocks Road.
 MD 464 crosses Little Catoctin Creek and Catoctin Creek, then starts heading southeast, paralleling Catoctin Creek until shortly before its intersection with Lander Road.
 The state highway meets the southern end of Lander Road prior to crossing Catoctin Mountain.
 MD 464 descends the mountain and meets US 15 (Catoctin Mountain Highway) at a roundabout on the edge of Point of Rocks.
-The state highway continues east a short distance to its eastern terminus at Ballenger Creek Pike next to St. Paul's Episcopal Church.
+The state highway continues east a short distance to its eastern terminus at Ballenger Creek Pike south of St. Paul's Episcopal Church.